aslanides/aixigo/README.md

 ok  	aixigo/search	8.065s
 ```

 From `BenchmarkParallelHorizon10Samples10K-8`, we see that we can run 10,000 samples with a horizon of 10 in _7 milliseconds_.
 This is definitely a lower bound for the performance we can realistically expect for AIXI, given that AImu does no model updates.
 Introducing a Bayes mixture will slow things down by a factor of M, where M is the cardinality of the model class.

+### Profiling

+We profile the main `run` method in `main_test.go` using:

+`go test -run=^$ -bench=. -cpuprofile=cpu.out`

+followed by running the interactive profiler `pprof`

+`go tool pprof aixigo.test cpu.out`

+We can then generate the execution graph using `web`.